Jon Robinson (American football): Tennessee Titans

 On January 14, 2016, Robinson was hired as the general manager of the Tennessee Titans.
-He improved on the Titans 2015 record of 3–13 to 9–7 in 2016.
-They missed the playoffs after a Week 16 loss to the Jacksonville Jaguars.
+He improved on the Titans' 2015 record of 3–13 to 9–7 in 2016.
+They missed the playoffs after a Week 16 road loss to the Jacksonville Jaguars.

 On January 5, 2017, Robinson, while retaining his general manager position, was promoted to executive vice president.
 In 2017, the Titans once again went 9–7, but made the playoffs for the first time since 2008.
-They beat the Kansas City Chiefs in the Wild Card, but fell to the New England Patriots in the Divisional Round.
+They narrowly beat the Kansas City Chiefs in the Wild Card, but fell to the New England Patriots in the Divisional Round.

 In 2018, the Titans went 9–7 again, but missed the playoffs in a Week 17 loss to the Indianapolis Colts.

-In the 2019 offseason, Robinson signed Kevin Byard, who was one of Robinson's first draft picks in his first season with the Titans, to a record-breaking contract that made him the highest paid safety in the league at that point in time.
+In the 2019 offseason, Robinson signed Kevin Byard, one of Robinson's first draft picks in his first season with the Titans, to a record-breaking contract that made him the highest paid safety in the league at that point in time.
 Robinson also made a bold choice to trade for quarterback Ryan Tannehill, whose inconsistent play resulted in the Miami Dolphins' choice to move on.
 Despite Robinson claiming Tannehill was brought in to be Marcus Mariota's backup, this was done in the final year of Mariota's contract with the Titans and entered the 2019 season with no extension.
 After starting the season with a 2–4 record, head coach Mike Vrabel chose to bench Mariota and make Tannehill the starting quarterback for remainder of the season.
 The Titans finished the 2019 regular season with a 9–7 record for the fourth season in a row and made the playoffs.
 After beating both the Patriots and Baltimore Ravens in the Wild Card and Divisional Rounds, respectively, the Titans advanced to the AFC Championship for the first time since the 2002 season.
 The Chiefs would defeat the Titans with the final score being 35–24, ending the Titans' playoff run.

 Robinson's choice to trade wide receiver A. J. Brown to the Philadelphia Eagles on Day 1 of the 2022 NFL draft for a first-round pick (18th overall) and using that pick for Treylon Burks instead of working out a contract extension with Brown was highly criticized.
 In Week 13 of the 2022 season, the Titans lost to the Eagles by a score of 35–10 and Brown recording eight receptions for 119 yards and two touchdowns.
 Two days after the loss, Robinson was fired by the Titans on December 6, 2022.

+Miami Dolphins

+On February 23, 2026, it was reported that Robinson would join the Miami Dolphins as a senior personnel executive under general manager Jon-Eric Sullivan.